 All the breakfast essentials, in one golden cheesy bake!
-This Breakfast Casseroles tastes just like a country breakfast fry up – hence the name.
+This Breakfast Casserole tastes just like a country breakfast fry up – hence the name.
 Perfect for feeding a crowd AND it can be made ahead!

-I jokingly said to a friend that this is like “a heart attack in a baking dish”.
-Because….let’s face it.
-Bacon + sausage + egg + milk + cheese + potatoes + bread does not = nutritious low fat energy breakfast.
+Bacon + sausage + egg + milk + cheese + potatoes + bread does not = nutritious low fat energy breakfast for every day.

 This is my “make-ahead-feed-an-army” version of a country breakfast fry up that is one of my favourite things to order when I go out for brunch (especially if I had a few too many champers the night before).
 A ginormous plate loaded with eggs, sausage, bacon, potatoes and toast on the side.